-- Number of patients screened and referred - Number of patients successfully completing treatment - Number of link and double your bucks dollars spent at farmers market - Number of babies graduating Beyond the NICU program at optimal weight
+- Number of patients screened and referred - Number of patients successfully completing treatment - Number of providers participating in food as medicine - Number of individuals receiving food boxes and/or vouchers

-PLANNED ACTIONS Accessing Available Care: Unmanaged Chronic Conditions
+PLANNED ACTIONS Access to Care: Unmanaged Chronic Conditions & Health Lifestyles

 Leading studies indicate social and environmental factors account for nearly 70% of all health outcomes.
 The connection between essential needs, such as food, housing and transportation, must be considered when exploring solutions to sustainable health improvement.
-Improving population and individual health requires health systems, hospitals and providers to adopt comprehensive health equity solutions that address healthcare holistically - including social determinants of health (SDOH).
+Improving population and individual health requires health systems, hospitals and providers to adopt comprehensive health equity solutions that address health care holistically - including social determinants of health (SDOH).